 submitting filings to registration states before deadlines

-Most franchisors renew their FDD each year within 90 to 120 days after the fiscal year end, though state-specific rules vary.
+Most franchisors renew their FDD each year within 90 to 120 days after the fiscal year end to minimize blackout periods, though state-specific rules can place additional time constraints.

 Registration states require: